unicef/hope-cookiecutters/README.md

 - django-project     : Template for Django based system within HOPE
 - django-application : Template for reusable Django application
-- python-library     : Generic python library ( TODO )
+- python-library     : Generic python library

 ### How to use it